georn/Thermostat/README.md

 It is also connected to a Weather API to get the temperature of different cities!
 </p>

-But ***there's always room for improvement*** and also ***I also would have liked it to look cool!***
+> But ***there's always room for improvement*** and also ***I also would have liked it to look cool!***

 So, after leaving this code to gain some dust for a few months, I decided to start to refactor it for the sake of practice.

-Rather than have the HTML document live by itself, I decided to go and put it on top of an **Express.js server** to also giving me the opportunity to take away the standalone Jasmine testing frameworks and bringing it as a package and ultimately step a notch on the application code.
+Rather than have the HTML document live by itself, I decided to go and put it on top of an **Express.js server** to also giving me the opportunity to take away the standalone **Jasmine** testing frameworks and bringing it as a package and ultimately step a notch on the application code.

+The next step is to add styling to the application.

-## Tasks
+## Main Tasks

 - [x] Thermostat starts at 20 degrees
 - [x] The minimum temperature is 10 degrees